MadhaviImashi/SPARK_assignment/README.md

 # SPARK_assignment

-User registration form a web application created by - Madhavi Imashi Uyanahewa
+A User registration form a web application